stefan-it/flair-experiments/pos-twitter-german/README.md

 ### Experiment 1

-For the first experiment on Task 1 the following results could be achieved:
+For the first experiment the following result accuracy could be achieved:

 ```text
 Accuracy: 0.9249629529839688